beNative/git-automation/FUNCTIONAL_MANUAL.md

 After making any changes, click **"Save Repository"** on the main view to persist them.

-## 4. The Resizable Log Panel
+## 4. The Task Log Panel

-When you run a task, a log panel will appear at the bottom of the screen.
+When you run a task or choose to view logs, a panel will appear at the bottom of the screen.
+This panel is fully integrated into the application's layout.

+-   **Integrated View:** The log panel docks at the bottom of the window, resizing the dashboard above it so nothing is ever hidden.
+-   **Tabbed Interface:** If you run tasks on multiple repositories at the same time, each task will open in its own tab.
+You can easily switch between logs by clicking the tabs.
+-   **Tab Management:** Each tab has its own close button.
+When the last tab is closed, the entire panel will hide itself.
 -   **Resizing:** Click and drag the top border of the panel to resize it to your desired height.
 -   **Content:** Logs are timestamped and color-coded for readability.
 The view auto-scrolls to the latest output.
--   **Closing:** Click the 'X' icon in the top-right of the panel to close it.
+-   **Closing:** You can close the entire panel at once by clicking the 'X' icon in the top-right of the panel.

 ## 5. Global Settings View